kekyo/GitReader/README.md

 ## What is this?

-GitReader is a read-only, Git local repository exploration library for a wide range of .NET environments.
+GitReader is a fully-managed Git local repository traversal library for a wide range of .NET environments.
-It is lightweight, has a concise, easy-to-use interface, does not depend on other libraries, and does not contain native libraries, making it suitable for any environment.
+It is lightweight, has a concise, easy-to-use interface, does not depend any other libraries, and does not contain native libraries, making it suitable for any environment.

 It has the following features:

-* Very lightweight.
-* Only for local repositories.
 * It provides information on Git branches, tags, and commits.
-* branch tree traversal.
+* Branch tree traversal.
+* Read only interface makes immutability.
+* Primitive and high-level interfaces ready.
-* Independent of any external libraries other than the BCL and its compliant libraries.
+* Only contains 100% managed code.
+Independent of any external libraries other than the BCL and its compliant libraries.
-* Reliable zlib compression decompression using the .NET standard deflate.
+* Reliable zlib decompression using the .NET standard deflate implementation.
-* There is no access to remote repositories or the ability to say check out or commit.

 This library was designed from the ground up to replace `libgit2sharp`, on which [RelaxVersioner](https://github.com/kekyo/CenterCLR.RelaxVersioner) depended.
 It primarily fits the purpose of easily extracting commit information from a Git repository.

-Target .NET platforms are:
+Target .NET platforms are (Almost all!):

 * .NET 7.0 to 5.0
 * .NET Core 3.1 to 2.0